-Across all of these platforms, the cost per click averages out to be $.50 to $1.50.
-With this, once you know what a lead is worth, you will need to determine if you can get a high enough conversion rate from these sources at the right price.
+Across all these platforms, the cost per click averages out to be $.50 to $1.50.
+Once you know what a lead is worth, you will need to determine if you can get a high enough conversion rate from these sources at the right price.

 Small businesses need to be very selective with their digital advertising.
-It’s about doing one to two platforms really well versus trying to diversify.
+It’s all about using one to two platforms extremely well versus trying to diversify your marketing efforts across too many channels.
 The creative costs, the data analysis costs, and the management costs go up if you spread yourself thin.
-It’s okay to test new ones from time to time, but don’t feel an obligation to stay with it if you don’t feel like it is driving a strong return.
+It’s OK to test new digital channels from time to time, but don’t feel an obligation to stay if you don’t feel like your target audience is engaging on that platform.

-What percentage of a budget goes to digital?
-We see 25-100% of total budget at our agency.
-50% is the average.
-Once you have determined what percentage of your marketing budget is going towards digital, you will want choose the right tools based on your customers and any new insights you might have had.
+What percentage of a budget goes to online marketing?
+We see 25% – 100% of the total budget at our agency—50% is the average.
+Once you have determined what percentage of your marketing budget is going towards digital, you will want to choose the right tools based on your customers and any new insights or market research you might have.

-Each platform has their own strengths and weaknesses.
-There is a difference in quality of people searching for something specific on Google versus someone just browsing Facebook.
-Remarketing, Google AdWords, and Pinterest are great avenues of people looking for specific items.
+Each platform has its own strengths and weaknesses.
+There is a difference in the quality of people searching for something specific on Google versus someone just browsing Facebook.
+Remarketing, Google AdWords (Google’s pay-per-click (PPC) advertising solution), and Pinterest are great avenues for people looking for specific items.
 Adwords is perfect for search intent.
 Facebook, Pinterest, and Instagram perform well for consumer products.
-Finally, LinkedIn, where clicks are more costly, is right for business services and B2B products.
+Finally, LinkedIn, where clicks are more costly, is right for ad campaigns targeting business services and B2B products.

-In summary, there are multiple factors that play into establishing a strong digital marketing budget.
+There are multiple factors that play into establishing a strong digital marketing budget.
 Depending on your business’s intention of profitability, sustainability, or aggressive growth, you will need to know your revenue, risk comfort level, CLV, CPA, and where your audience is.
-From here, you can begin to make smart choices towards a budget that fits your intention for your business’s future.
+From here, you can begin to make smart choices toward a budget that fits your intention for your business’s future.